Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 </div>
 <br>

-All the speech synthesizer functionalities are introduced in a [WWDC video](../wwdc/2018/236) *(Making iOS talk with AVSpeechSynthesizer)* that's perfectly summarized in the WWDC section of this site.
+All the speech synthesizer functionalities are introduced in a [WWDC video](../wwdc/2018/236) *(Making iOS talk with AVSpeechSynthesizer)* that's summarized in the WWDC section of this site.
 <br><br>

 ## Switch Control